 There are a few things to think about when it comes to bed extenders, least of all, will it work with your tonneau cover?
-Added to that, we have to choose whether you want an extender that mounts in the trailer hitch receiver – these are particularly useful for extended loads that require more than just a couple feet that you’d get with an extender that allows you to have the tailgate open for example.
+You have to choose whether you want an extender that mounts in the trailer hitch receiver or not.
+These are particularly useful for extended loads that require more than just a couple feet that you’d get with an extender that allows you to have the tailgate open for example.

 Or how about the ability to swap the extender around to make it upright, allowing you to support something at roof height?
 That’s a really neat feature.
 You also need to think about how much weight you want to place on the extender, if it’s not the tailgate variety – some of the extenders that fit to the hitch are capable of accepting a heavyweight – hundreds of pounds in fact, but can your vehicle take that extra weight, and there’s something more pressing …

 Adding some seriously heavyweight at the rear will have an effect on the ride.
 Of course lowering the rear suspension, maybe raising the front, but … when you add that weight 3 or 4 feet further back from the rear of the vehicle, it will act like a pivot (simple physics) which could have an even greater effect – you really need to understand the weights & lengths involved before just going ahead and strapping it up.